Scottish Child Abuse Inquiry: Phases of Inquiry

-The Inquiry investigated over 100 locations of over 50 residential care establishments for children where there were child abuse claims.
-Between 2018 and 2021 the Inquiry issued several reports including four case reports on care homes in Scotland.
+The inquiry investigated over 100 locations of over 50 residential care establishments for children where there were child abuse claims.
+Between 2018 and 2021 the inquiry issued several reports including four case reports on care homes in Scotland.

-In 2021 the Inquiry investigated several boarding schools for child abuse including some of Scotland's most famous private schools - Fettes College, Gordonstoun, Loretto, Merchiston Castle, Morrison's Academy (when it was a boarding school), Keil School and Queen Victoria School.
+In 2021 the inquiry investigated several boarding schools for child abuse including some of Scotland's most famous private schools - Fettes College, Gordonstoun, Loretto, Merchiston Castle, Morrison's Academy (when it was a boarding school), Keil School and Queen Victoria School.

-The Inquiry has not investigated the Crown Office and the prosecution of child abuse and has not indicated that the Crown Office will be investigated.
-The Inquiry has not investigated the success of the current redress scheme.
+Redress for survivors of child abuse

+The Redress for Survivors (Historical Child Abuse in Care) (Scotland) Act was passed in 2021 following the Scottish Child abuse enquiry.
+Survivors of abuse within Scotland’s care system were entitled to more than £150 million in compensation through the Redress Scotland scheme.
+The initiative provided financial redress to individuals who experienced abuse in residential care settings before 2004.